JuhaLuukkonen/html5-test/README.md

       - React form about list of participants - React style issues

 ## TODO:
-      - arrow is located too high - titles do not match baseline
+      - Down arrow beside Name title is located too high - titles do not match baseline
-      - set cancel and save buttons side by side
+      - Set cancel and save buttons side by side
-      - make sure all size settings in UI
+      - Make sure all size settings in UI

 ## Install and running app
 ```